EssWhyy/EssWhyy/README.md

 ## Hello! 👋

 #### My Name Is Sven, I'm a penultimate year Computer Science undergraduate at National University of Singapore.
-I'm interested in Full Stack Software/Web Development and Data Analytics.
+I'm interested in Software Development, particularly in web applications and data-driven applications.
 <!--
 **EssWhyy/EssWhyy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->